What is Bluetooth?

 Photo by 200degrees on Pixabay

-Would it not be nice if there was a way to connect electronic devices so that they can share the signal they need without any wires?
+Would it not be nice if there was a way to connect electronic devices so that they could share the signal they needed without any wires?

-Then comes in, Bluetooth!
-It is an easy way to connect cell phones, printers, computers, digital cameras and other devices over relatively short distances using wireless technology (radio waves).
+Then comes Bluetooth!
+It is an easy way to connect cell phones, printers, computers, digital cameras, and other devices over relatively short distances using wireless technology (radio waves).

 Will Bluetooth connect the electronic world in the same way?
 Let’s take a closer look!